ceph/ceph/doc/man/8/ceph-disk.rst

 ===========

 **ceph-disk** is a utility that can prepare and activate a disk, partition or directory as a ceph OSD.
-It is run directly or triggered by **ceph-deploy**.
+It is run directly or triggered by **ceph-deploy** or udev.

 It actually automates the multiple steps involved in manual creation and start of an OSD into 2 steps of preparing and activating the OSD by using the